ryanmahan/ratdevelopment/README.md

 go build
 ```

-To start the local go server run:
+To start the local go server after you have compiled run:
 #### On Windows:
 ```
 ratdevelopment-backend